simen64/Simons-HID-Scripts/Clipboard-hijacker/README.md

 If you dont want to use a BadUsb to deliver the payload you can just download the .ps1 script.

 For both, remember to place your discord webhook in the `$dc` variable

+## Why so long payload

+When i made this payload i wanted to experiment with living off the land in powershell and type out the whole program, and it isnt so long so it works ok.
+I have later realised i could have made it much shorter, but i dont plan on updating it but if you want your welcome to!